 - load shifting machinery on a suspended floor

-Demolition work should be carefully planned before work starts so that it can be carried out safely.
+Demolition work should be carefully planned.
 The best way to manage risks associated with demolition work is to carry out a risk assessment.

 You should also consult, co-ordinate and co-operate with any other duty holders if they are involved in the same activities or share the same workplace eg mobile plant operators, structural engineers or asbestos removalists.